vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/supporting/Test-NtpServer.md

 ## Synopsis

-Checks the status of an NTP server
+Checks the status of an NTP server.

 ## Syntax